Mediation is an alternative to the other two main forms of dispute resolution and can be highly constructive for certain parties and disputes.

 In previous articles, we discussed the basics of litigation and arbitration.
-You can access those articles here and here.
 The primary difficulty with these forms of dispute resolution is that they are expensive, can take months (if not years) to reach finality and, due to their adversarial nature, can often destroy the relationship between the parties in dispute.

 In recent years another form of dispute resolution, mediation, has been gaining popularity.
 It has proven successful in resolving even the most acrimonious disputes and can be effective at preserving the underlying business relationship between them.

 Mediation is a private process where parties agree on the appointment of a neutral mediator to assist them in resolving the dispute between them.
 The mediator will have been provided with all the facts of the dispute and will take an active role in attempting to resolve the matter.
 The goal of the mediation process is to settle the dispute between the parties and, if successful, culminates in a signed settlement agreement.

 It is a voluntary process which is conducted entirely without prejudice to either parties’ rights.
 This means that disclosures or concessions made within the mediation process cannot be held against a party should the matter proceed to court.
 The mediator has no power to compel the parties to agree the terms upon which the dispute should be settled but will work with both parties in trying to narrow the issues and clear away potential sticking points in the negotiations to bring the parties to an amicable settlement.

 Mediation can take place at any time before or during Court proceedings, or, even after the final hearing in litigation or arbitration.
 It is a process which often runs in parallel with Court proceedings.

 - Control: the parties retain the ultimate control as to whether to settle and the terms of the settlement.
 The process can allow for imaginative, commercial and creative solutions for resolving the dispute which may not be available to a Judge / arbitrator.